happytomatoe/udacity-capstone-project/README.md

 Aggregated check-ins over time for each of the 138,876 businesses. <br>
 Information about businesses covers 8 metropolitan areas in the USA and Canada.

-There dataset on yelp's website contains
+The dataset on yelp's website contains
 [description of the fields in the json files](https://www.yelp.com/dataset/documentation/main).

 ## Steps necessary to clean the data